tagtag

 Wrongful Death

-There have been vast improvements when it comes to protecting railroad worker safety in the workplace.
-However, unfortunate accidents still occur every year that cause railroad workers severe injuries and even death.
+There have been vast improvements in protecting railroad worker safety in the workplace.
+However, unfortunate accidents still occur yearly that cause railroad workers severe injuries and even death.

-According to the Bureau of Transportation Statistics, there were 17 railroad employee fatalities and a total of 3,855 employee injuries in 2018.
-When a railroad worker is hurt or tragically dies because of a safety hazard, families are left struggling to deal with the loss of a loved one while also under tremendous pressure to pay hospital bills, funerals costs, and worrying about their financial future with one less breadwinner.
+According to the Bureau of Transportation Statistics, there were 17 railroad employee fatalities and 3,855 employee injuries in 2018.
+When a railroad worker is hurt or tragically dies because of a safety hazard, families are left struggling to deal with losing a loved one while also under tremendous pressure to pay hospital bills, funerals costs, and worrying about their financial future with one less breadwinner.

 Mesothelioma and Lung Cancer